 Hair Care Practices:

-How you treat your hair on a daily basis significantly affects its health.
+How you treat your hair daily significantly affects its health.
 Over-styling, excessive heat, harsh chemical treatments, and tight hairstyles can lead to breakage and excessive hair loss.
 Even the way you brush and wash your hair can have an impact.
 Being gentle with your hair, reducing heat styling, and using products suited to your hair type can prevent damage and dry hair.

 Environmental Factors: